martdegraaf/martdegraaf.github.io/src/blog/content/posts/troubleshoot-application-gateway-in-production/index.md

 ---
-title: "Troubleshoot Application Gateway in Production"
+title: "Troubleshoot Web Application Firewall in Production"
-slug: "troubleshoot-application-gateway-in-production"
+slug: "troubleshoot-web-application-firewall-in-production"
 date: 2025-10-17T14:41:57+02:00
 publishdate: 2025-10-17T14:41:57+02:00
 draft: false
 author: ["Mart de Graaf"]
-tags: []
+tags: ["waf", "application gateway", "troubleshooting", "azure", "security"]
-summary: "How do you troubleshoot an Application Gateway in production?
+summary: "How do you troubleshoot a Web Application Firewall in production?
 How can you find false positives?
 In this blog I will share some tips and tricks."
 # Toc
 ShowToc: true
 TocOpen: true